ammcdevitt/SelectingImage/README.md

 # Selecting an Image via Document's Image Object Array

-User inputs a number from 1 to 4, and JS code displays one of 4 images
+User inputs a number from 1 to 4, and JS code displays 1 randomly-selected image